 ✱ At a minimum, your stages should reflect:

-✱ Limit the number of record types – ideally, each record type should represent a distinct sales process with its own stages and requirements.
+✱ Limit the number of record types – ideally, each record type should represent a distinct sales process stage with its own stages and requirements.
 As mentioned above, these are typically aligned to New Sale, Renewal, and Expansion.

 ✱ Clearly define exit criteria for each of your sales stages, and ensure your sales team is enabled on this criteria.
+Leveraging the right CRM sales pipeline configuration and sales automation tools will help in managing this effectively.

 ✱ Leverage Sales Paths and the Guidance to Success section to highlight the criteria or other useful information.